 Needless to say, a Report of this magnitude and gravitas is of great interest; it provides a summary of the law to date on each topic area, discusses the hearing testimony, and then describes the federal enforcers’ views on the topic.
 Since the law isn’t static, these reports tell the public in which direction the enforcement authorities see the law moving and therefore where to expect enforcement activity However, although the DOJ and the FTC began this project together in June 2006, the DOJ finished alone.
 Why would this be?

 As you may have guessed by now, the FTC disagreed with Justice, and therefore refused to join in the Report.
-In addition, the FTC Commissioners (those are the top folks at the FTC) issued dissenting “Statements” (Statement of FTC Chairman; Statement of three Commissioners) the same day that DOJ issued its report.
+In addition, the FTC Commissioners (those are the top folks at the FTC) issued dissenting “Statements” the same day that DOJ issued its report.

 Of course, antitrust enforcement can be highly political.
 The Executive Branch appoints the Attorney General, who in turn implements the wishes of the President, at least most of the time.
 Some administrations are tough on antitrust enforcement, and others are better referred to a “anti-antitrust.”
 The President also appoints the five FTC commissioners, but the appointments are for seven year staggered terms, and no more than three of the commissioners may be from the same party.
 Traditionally, perhaps in part for these reasons, the FTC has tended to be more politically independent than DOJ.
 Very few Commissioners serve more than one term, and they typically fade back into academic or consulting practices when their term is up.